 ELISA (enzyme-linked immunosorbent assay) is a popular format of “wet-lab” type analytic biochemistry assay that uses a solid-phase enzyme immunoassay (EIA) to detect the presence of a substance, usually an antigen ( peptides, proteins, antibodies and hormones), in a liquid sample or wet sample.

-ELISA involves separation of specific and non-specific interactions (via serial binding to a solid surface, usually a polystyrene multi-well plate) and quantification through colour change.
-The ELISA procedure results in a coloured end product which correlates to the amount of analyte (substance under investigation) present in the original sample.
+ELISA involves the separation of specific and non-specific interactions (via serial binding to a solid surface, usually a polystyrene multi-well plate) and quantification through color change.
+The ELISA procedure results in a colored end product which correlates to the amount of analyte (substance under investigation) present in the original sample.
 Know more about ELISA.